-I’ve always been a fan of Fridays.
+But you know, I’ve always been a fan of Fridays.
 Friday nights and Saturday mornings are my dream combination.

 Friday nights, where you can just kick back without the fear of an early morning wake up.
 Saturday mornings, where you can lie-in, watch easily digestible TV shows and contemplate the day ahead.

-Video shops: A fallen hero
+Video stores: A fallen hero

 For those who are too young to recall, a video rental store or a video shop, was a place where people would go to rent the latest movie releases.
 It might seem odd that I’m explaining this, as a lot of people know what a video shop is, but I’m future-proofing my content for when the next generation stumbles across this post.